 Longer stays would require a Level II Resident Review (described below).

 At the option of the state, these three provisional categories may also carry a categorical determination that SS are not normally needed (because they would not help the individual – e.g., if someone is in a coma).
-Finally, a category may be established to determine that an individual with a dual diagnosis of MR (or related condition) with dementia does not require SS.
+Finally, a category may be established to determine that an individual with a dual diagnosis of ID (or related condition) with dementia does not require SS.
 Because SS must be determined on an individualized basis, states are not permitted to establish in advance that SS are needed.

 An individualized Level II is not required for a categorical determination provided there are enough data to determine that the individual fits into an established category – typically, from existing medical records.
 In all other cases, an individual determination is required.